carlesgutierrez/carlesgutierrez.github.io/_posts/research/2013-07-11-reasearch-post-worshopsLEDS.md

 * Intro Arduino at CCGuinardo.
 15 Abril 2015.
 (8h)
 * Make Lamps Talk. at barcelona design weeek.
 LLotja.
 2013.
 (30h)

-I've started this workshop's line some time ago with small group of artist in [Hangar](https://hangar.org/en/) at 2011 after this I've decided to keep learning and helping others and to grow this community.
+I've started this workshop's line some time ago with small group of artist in [Hangar](https://hangar.org/en/) at 2011 after this I've decided to keep learning electronics and helping others too.

 Some tips and notes saved in this [blog -> taller321led](https://taller321led.wordpress.com/)